Alexbox364/F_Interface_AL/README.md

 The setup uses a classic arduino nano, original or clone.
 As the wheels run on 3,3v for SPI communication while arduino runs at 5V, some adaptations are necessary like a level shifter and a step up voltage regulator.

 As the base requires a fast response from arduino on SPI communication port at startup, the arduino bootloader has to be removed.
 Arduino will then be programmed via ICSP port.
-See this page for further details :[Burn bootloader](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP)
+See this page for further details : [Arduino as ISP](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP)

 ## Step up voltage regulator
 <img width="612" alt="image" src="https://github.com/Alexbox364/F_Interface_AL/assets/17022734/d162fe5a-2789-47ee-a165-1b3ca6de2bbf">